xFN10x/bedrockR/README.md

 The following commands can be used to make certain builds of bedrockR.
 (You can only run an OS' build command on the target os. e.g., you can only run `jpackageWIN` on Windows.)

-`./gradlew jpackageWIN` - Make a Windows installer.

-`./gradlew jpackageDEB` - Make a Debian installer.

-`./gradlew jpackageRPM` - Make a RPM installer.
+`./gradlew jpackage` - Make an installer based on your OS.

-`./gradlew jpackagePORTABLE` - Make a portable copy of bedrockR for windows, only on windows.
+`./gradlew jpackagePORTABLE` - Make a portable copy of bedrockR for your platform.

-Now check `app/build/builtDist`, and you should see your platform's distribution.
+Now check `build/builtDist`, and you should see your platform's distribution.
 (NOTE: THIS DIRECTORY CAN ONLY HOLD ONE DISTRO AT A TIME)